-Special Topics: Juvenile Justice.
-(3 cr.)
-This course is designed to explore specialized topics and
+Special Topics: Juvenile Justice ......(3 cr.)

 This course is designed to explore specialized topics and themes in the juvenile justice realm of the discipline.
 It will explore an issue, trend, or subject matter that is not covered in other courses.
 The topic is selected by the professor and will change yearly and will vary according to need and interest.
 Topics will be listed in the schedule of course offerings.
 Course may be repeated for different topics.

 (Prerequisite: CRJ 120, CRJ 320, and Junior/Senior standing, or with permission from the Department Chair)